 This type usually appears in the bones of the hands and feet, and is the most common type of hand tumor.

 - Primary.
 Primary bone cancer, or bone sarcoma, is a cancerous tumor.

 - Secondary.
 This type of cancer refers to bone cancer that begins in another part of the body.
 Secondary cancer is actually more common than primary bone cancer, and is commonly caused by lung, breast, or prostate cancers.

 The types of bone sarcoma are:

-This bone cancer often forms around the knee, upper arm, and pelvis.
+This is the most common type of bone cancer and often forms around the knee, upper arm, and pelvis.
 It is common among teens and young adults.
-But another form is common in adults who are diagnosed with Paget’s Disease of the bone.
 This type of bone cancer involves osteoblast activity.
-Osteoblasts are cells that aid bone formation and design.
+Osteoblasts are responsible for bone formation and design.

 This can be found in patients as young as 5 up to 20 years old.
 This type of cancer can start in the soft tissue around the bones.
 It is most commonly found in the ribs, pelvis, leg, and upper arm.

 This type of cancer affects older people, between ages 40 and 70.
 This particular cancer often starts in the cartilage cells and occurs commonly in the hip, pelvis, leg, arm, and shoulder.